forkfacts/forkfacts/README.md

 We try to keep the name of milestone from the list of herbs available [here](https://www.britannica.com/topic/list-of-herbs-and-spices-2024392)

 We are using [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/) to release the project.
-The feature braches are worked upon based on the `develop` branch.
+The feature branches are worked upon based on the `develop` branch.
 The code reviews (PRs) are opened against `develop` branch.
 Once a PR is merged, it goes into the `develop` branch.